ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 * (foxriver76) fixing several edge case crashes

 ### 3.5.2 (2021-02-24)
-* (foxriver76) fix crashes if wrong data type or invalid value passed for ct and hue, now logging an error
+* (foxriver76) fixed crashes if wrong data type or invalid value passed for ct and hue, now logging an error
-* (foxriver76) fix crashes if rgb where outside allowed range or wrong type
+* (foxriver76) fixed crashes if rgb where outside allowed range or wrong type
-* (foxriver76) fix potential crashes on bridge discovery, due to unnecessary stringify/parse logic
+* (foxriver76) fixed potential crashes on bridge discovery, due to unnecessary stringify/parse logic
-* (foxriver76) fix graphical issue with the label of bridge user when newly created, due to missing call of updateTextFields
+* (foxriver76) fixed a graphical issue with the label of bridge user when newly created, due to missing call of updateTextFields

 ### 3.5.1 (2021-02-20)
 * (foxriver76) avoid crash cases on invalid xy, setting state for non-existing device and on failing user creation